All Episodes

 And frankly, there are a lot of people on the Republican side who are right there with them.

-And that's where Mallory and I to some degree disagree on this.
+And that's where Mallory and I, to some degree, disagree on this.

 I believe that you have to hold your own side accountable.

-I really believe there are people on the Republican side, like some U.S. Senator wants us to be the iPhone party.
+I really believe there are people on the Republican side, like some U.S. senator wants us to be the iPhone party.

 Really?

-I I want to be the freedom party.
+I want to be the Freedom Party.

-I want to be the Leave us the hell alone party.
+I want to be the Leave Us the Hell Alone Party.

-Get Washington out of our lives, let the American people lead their own lives.
+Let the American people lead their own lives.

 The problem is too many people in Washington on both sides of the aisle think, as I said earlier, the problem is the wrong party being in charge of government.